TITLES AND

 "The Black Woods" (12/07/58):

-Having seen sugar maples while taking Timmy on a nature hike, Uncle Petrie returns to the woods to investigate—and runs into two men holding bank president Robert Hanson hostage.
-Remembering that he taught Timmy smoke signals on their hike, he makes a desperate gamble while helping one of the criminals make a fire.
-With Robert Hanson: Harry Harvey Sr. Men: William Henry and Keith Richards.
+Having seen sugar maples while taking Timmy on a nature hike, Uncle Petrie returns to the woods the next day to investigate—and runs into two men holding bank president Robert Hanson hostage.
+Remembering that he told Timmy about Indian smoke signals while having lunch on their hike, he makes a desperate gamble while helping one of the criminals make a fire.
+Robert Hanson: Harry Harvey Sr. Men: William Henry and Keith Richards.

 • Trivia: The Martins' rescue of Mr. Hanson is reported in several newspapers, including the Calverton News and the Capitol City Spectator.
 The Spectator will be referenced again in "The Christmas Story."